Virginia’s Historic Win

 Rendering of Virginia Tech's Innovation Campus, Alexandria

 Virginia Tech’s $1 billion, 1 million-square-foot graduate Innovation Campus focused on technology positions the university and its future partners near the nation’s capital, diverse industries, and leading tech companies, including Amazon.
-Construction on the Alexandria campus’s first academic building, a 300,000-square-foot, gem-shaped structure, is slated to begin this year and open in fall 2024.
-As of Spring 2021, 80 master’s students have begun virtual coursework, and the campus will enroll 750 master’s candidates and hundreds of doctoral students and postdoctoral fellows when complete.
+Construction on the Alexandria campus’s first academic building, a 300,000-square-foot, 11-story gem-shaped structure, began in September 2021 and the new facility is set to open in fall 2024.
+Plans call for Virginia Tech to build two additional 150,000-square-foot buildings as the campus grows.
+The total number of current Innovation Campus graduate students is approximately 190, and the campus will enroll 750 master’s candidates and hundreds of doctoral students and postdoctoral fellows when complete.

-George Mason University is also expanding to establish the Institute for Digital InnovAtion and a School of Computing on its Arlington campus, which will increase enrollment from 6,500 computing program students to 15,000 by 2024.
+George Mason University is also expanding to establish the Institute for Digital InnovAtion and a School of Computing in a 360,500-square-foot building on Mason’s Arlington campus with the goal to add 15,000 more computer science and engineering graduates during the next two decades.
+The new building is targeted to open in summer 2025.
 The University of Virginia is establishing a School of Data Science endowed by a $120-million private donation—the largest private gift in the institution’s 200-year history.
-The new school will integrate the university’s Data Science Institute, which was established in 2013 to conduct research and grant graduate degrees.
+The new school, which broke ground in October 2021, will integrate the university’s Data Science Institute, which was established in 2013 to conduct research and grant graduate degrees.
 These investments and partnerships in higher education will train the next generation of tech talent in Virginia, and represent a new model of economic development.

 TTIP will also position communities across the Commonwealth for healthier, more diversified economic growth.
 In addition to the 25,000 direct jobs Amazon will create, the Commonwealth estimates the creation of more than 22,000 permanent, direct and indirect jobs in Virginia.
 Roughly half of the employment is expected to be in tech positions, with a particular focus on software development, engineering, machine learning and artificial intelligence, user experience design and user interface design.